- New Teachers

-Consider preparing an electronic copy of your syllabus and readings: While many students benefit from having early access to your syllabus and required reading list, it may be essential to the success of students with some types of learning disabilities.
+Make sure to prepare an electronic copy of your syllabus to post in Canvas and to turn in to your department's administrative assistant.
+While many students benefit from having early access to your syllabus and required reading list, it may be essential to the success of students with some types of learning disabilities.
 Providing early access to electronic copies of course material allows students to view the syllabus and reading list in large-print format, or make arrangements to have that material voice-recorded.
 Instructors may leave an electronic copy of their syllabus and reading list with their department secretary for easy student access or post them online.
 (See Student Accessibility Services below.)

 Keep Track of Enrollment:

 Do you want to keep track of how many students are enrolled in your class?
 You can do this through your MyCOM portal.
 If you don't want to have to log-in to the portal, you can also check by going to the college website: